Admissions and Financial Aid

 Scholarships Offered to Accepted Full-Time, Reynolda Campus Counseling Program Students

 As part-time students, Online Campus students are not eligible for tuition scholarships from Wake Forest University, however the financial aid office will help students navigate outside loans and scholarships.
-For more information, please see the Graduate School Prospective Student Webpage.
-Part-time, Online Campus students are not eligible to receive a WFU reconditioned laptop computer.
+For more information, please see the Graduate School Prospective Student Webpage and also the section on this page entitled, ‘Scholarships for Graduate Counseling Students.’

 Additional Financial Assistance for Full-Time, Reynolda Campus Counseling Students